johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-Addressess are created by a specific `ActorTransport` which will usually implement them using a `struct` carrying any of the fields that are necessary for it to function, for example, a "Net Actors" framework would implement the protocol like this:
+Addressess are created by a specific `ActorTransport` which will usually implement them using a `struct` carrying any of the fields that are necessary for it to function.
+For example, a "Net Actors" framework would implement the protocol like this:

 ```swift
 public struct NetActorAddress: ActorAddress {